hexinfra/gorox/README.md

 On succeed, a "gorox" or "gorox.exe" binary will be generated.

 Now, you can try to change some webapps under "apps/examples/", and build again.
-To follow the Gorox's convention, put your new web applications under "apps/" and your new RPC services under "svcs/".
+To follow Gorox's convention, put your new Web applications under "apps/" and your new RPC services under "svcs/".
 If you need to write components of your own, put them into specific sub directories under "exts/".

 Start and stop Gorox